 As with treadmill workouts, it’s common for people to work at the one steady pace rather than change things up.
 Try varying the intensity by going at full speed for 30 to 60 seconds, then easing back for the same amount of time.
 Gradually increase the time you spend going hard to three minutes, repeating the sequence for 15 minutes.

-Another thing you can do is to stand as you pedal for short periods.
+Another thing you can do is to stand for short periods as you pedal.
 This will target different muscles and intensify your workout.

 When using a rowing machine, it’s common for people to let their hands bump against their knees.
 This makes for awkward movement.
 For a fluid motion, think of each stroke as being made up of three different parts, counting up and down as you go.